He stood in the deserted island formed

 at the intersection of Kolb and 22nd Street.

-Sheets of white paper held in one hand flapped like
+Sheets of white paper flapped like seagull wings

 Cars slowed and rested.

 “Any of those

 Need one terrible like.”

 Read it to my kids at the dinner table.”